drobledoruiz/conservation_genomics/filter.highly.het/README.md

 - **p.value** -- P-value for the chi-square statistic.
 - **p.adjusted** -- P-value adjusted for false discovery rate.

-In the example the adjusted p-value for locus1 is < 0.05.
-Hence, it is considered highly-heterozygous and is removed from the filtered genlight object.
+In the example above, locus1 exhibits (i) an heterozygosity > 0.5, and (ii) an adjusted p-value <= 0.05, which means that the excess of observed heterozygous individuals is significant (n1 > en1).
+Hence, this locus is considered highly-heterozygous and is removed from the filtered genlight object.

 ---------------------------------------------------------------------------